m-vila/Best-restaurants-in-Bangalore/README.md

 This project is an example of exploratory data analysis, working with [a dataset from Kaggle](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).

 My business case was: "What do successful restaurants in Bangalore have in common?"
-In order to determine that I researched the general trends from highly rated restaurants (cheap and expensive ones).
+In order to determine that I researched the general trends from highly rated restaurants (affordable and expensive ones).
 Did they offered online order?
 Where were they located?
 Which food did they offered?
 What is their cost?

 These were my conclusions: